 Plan description - District employees participate in the Arizona State Retirement System (ASRS).
-The ASRS administers a cost-sharing multiple-employer defined benefit pension plan, a cost-sharing multiple-employer defined benefit health insurance premium benefit (OPEB) plan, and a cost-sharing multiple-employer defined benefit long-term disability (OPEB) plan.
+The ASRS administers a cost-sharing multiple-employer defined benefit pension plan.
 The Arizona State Retirement System Board governs the ASRS according to the provisions of A.R.S.
-Title 38, Chapter 5, Articles 2 and 2.1.
+Title 38, Chapter 5, Article 2.
 The ASRS is a component unit of the State of Arizona.
 The ASRS issues a publicly available financial report that includes its financial statements and required supplementary information.
 The report is available on its website at www.azasrs.gov.